ASTex-ICube/semiproctex/PPTBF_Structures_Src/ReadMe.txt

 - launch script build_glad.bat
-  => BEWARE: choose your CMake generator in the script, exemple: cmake -G "Visual Studio 15 2017 Win64" ..\glad
+  => BEWARE: choose your CMake generator in the script, exemple: cmake -G "Visual Studio 15 2017 Win64" ..\glad depending on your settings, it could be for instance: cmake -G "Visual Studio 16 2019 Win64" ..\glad                                                                                                                                   cmake -G "Visual Studio 14 2015 Win64" ..\glad
 - go to glad-build directory
 - open and compile gladProject.sln Visual Studio solution => NOTE : its better and simpler to use in Visual Studio menu : "Build" then "Batch Build" then check boxes for all "Debug" and "Release" projects to build all in Debug and Release modes